Peacock Bass Articles

 'Caboclos' - The River People

-The turtle hunters set out from the big river town of Barcellos (about 6,000 pop.) every year at the end of the rainy season, while the waters are still high enough to allow their houseboats to pass.
+The turtle hunters set out from their village, just a few miles from the big river town of Barcelos (about 6,000 pop.) every year at the end of the rainy season, while the waters are still high enough to allow their houseboats to pass.
 They head far upriver to their traditional turtle hunting grounds.
-The journey upriver takes over a month for the ponderous diesel powered boats.
+The journey upriver can take weeks for the ponderous diesel powered boats.
 When the family reaches their destination, they anchor their boats and build their dry season camp.

-They are committed to remain here until the rains begin again to refloat their boats and allow them to begin the long journey to the high and dry, rainy season security of Barcellos.
-They depend on a generous harvest of the local river turtles in order to earn enough to weather the floods and resupply themselves for the next year.
+They are committed to remain here until the rains begin again to refloat their boats and allow them to begin the long journey to the high and dry, rainy season security of their village.
+They depend on a generous harvest of the local river turtles in order to earn enough to weather the flood season and resupply themselves for the next year.

 They are a friendly people and quick to smile.
 Given the opportunity, they will chat and laugh and tell you everything you ever wanted to know about singing and dancing and harvesting turtles.
 They are happy to share fruits or turtle eggs or some of the other bounty they collect on the river for a can of Coke, some old fishing line or just some smiles and friendly nods.
 They are a fascinating and enchanting adjunct to the Amazon experience.

-*Note - For decades, caboclos have collected turtles without depleting their numbers and without negatively impacting the delicate balance of river ecosystems.
-Today, increasing demand for these gentle but tasty creatures has driven prices high and sent hordes of new, professionally equipped, turtle hunters into the rivers.
-The increased pressure has seriously impacted their numbers and the Brazilian government has taken steps to correct it, limiting catches and seasons on these reptiles.
+*Note - For centuries, caboclos have collected turtles without depleting their numbers and without negatively impacting the delicate balance of river ecosystems.
+Today, however, increasing demand for these gentle but tasty creatures has driven prices high and sent hordes of new, professionally equipped, turtle hunters into the rivers.
+The increased pressure has seriously impacted their numbers and the Brazilian government has now taken steps to correct it, controlling the harvest of these reptiles.

 Our camp on the Rio Tapera was located on a low, narrow point with a commanding view of a wide stretch of river on one side, and a big, still lagoon on the other.
-The camp was staffed by a dozen Brazilian employees who acted as guides, cooks and baby-sitters for the eight anglers in their care.
-As part of the service they provided, our laundry was collected and washed and dried daily.
-Believe it or not, the camp had a gas powered washing machine.
+The camp was operated by our staff of Brazilian employees who acted as guides, cooks and baby-sitters for the eight anglers in their care.
+As part of the service they provided, laundry was collected and washed and dried daily.
+Laundry was typically handles by a propane gas powered washing machine.
 As luck would have it, the machine went on the blink early in the week, forcing the young girl who washed the clothes to do it the old-fashioned way, standing in the river.
-At first this aroused everyone's curiosity, but after the first day, the only watcher was a huge, ancient cayman, over sixteen feet in length.
+At first this aroused everyone's curiosity, but after the first day, the only watcher was a huge, old caiman, over sixteen feet in length.

 At first, he stayed over a hundred feet away, submerged, with just his eyes blinking at the surface, keeping an eye on the curious events taking place in his domain.
 By the next day he began to cruise about 70 feet away.
 A day later he was circling the camp no more than 50 feet away.
-It was far too close and we really liked the laundry girl.
-That evening, several of the guides rigged a chicken onto a shark hook, took a boat over to the cayman's haunts and quickly hooked him.
-They tied the wire line onto the back of their boat and towed the grizzled old monster through the lagoon, then hauled him downriver, away from camp, and pulled the hook loose.
+It was far too close and we really liked our laundry girl.
+That evening, several of the guides rigged a chicken onto a giant hook and took a boat over to the caiman's haunts.
+They say that reptiles love chicken and this guy was no exception.
+They quickly hooked him.
+They tied the wire line onto the back of their boat and slowly towed the grizzled old monster through the lagoon.
+They hauled him a mile downriver, away from camp, and pulled the hook loose.
 The hope was that the huge old reptile would learn some sort of lesson and head for more peaceful environs.

 The next morning the apparently unfazed leviathan was back and cruising closer than ever.
 I'm not sure exactly what lesson we taught him, but clearly, he had his own interpretation of our meaning.
-That night the guides took their shark rig and hooked him up again.
+That night the guides took their “chicken rig” and hooked him up again.
 This time they dragged him into shore.
 What an uproar!

-The next morning the cayman was towed across the river, and using the ropes attached to his hips, tied to a tree on the bank.
+The next morning the caiman was towed across the river, and using the ropes attached to his hips, tethered to a tree on the bank.
 All the other lines were removed and the apparently chastened creature was left with about 30 feet of slack.
-There he stayed until the week ended and our guides struck camp.
+There he stayed until the week ended and we struck camp, following the dropping water to a new downriver campsite.

-For decades cayman have been hunted for their skins and meat, until their numbers dropped dramatically in Amazonia.
-Today, both the black and spectacled cayman are protected in Brazil.
-I'm convinced that the attitude of the camp staff was affected by this official stance and helped protect the cayman's life.
+For decades caiman have been hunted for their skins and meat, until their numbers dropped dramatically in Amazonia.
+Today, both the black and spectacled caiman are protected in Brazil.
+The camp staff was affected by this official stance and helped protect the caiman's life.
 This huge and majestic specimen had seen many, many years.
 I was very glad that we could find a way to keep his unwelcome curiosity from causing his demise.
 If he can only learn to be a little less interested in laundry girls, I'm sure he'll continue to dominate his stretch of the river for many, many years to come.

 Last winter, Jenny had her schoolwork well in hand and my planned trip just happened to coincide with the end of her semester in high school, so I asked her if she'd like to come along.
 I explained to her that we would be hundreds of miles from civilization, in the midst of the largest wilderness in the world.
 The only other people we would be likely to see would probably be Amazon Indians.
 We would be living in the middle of the jungle habitat of the most diverse and unusual animals in the world.
 I thought that I was warning her of all of the possible caveats of jungle travel and I expected her to react with concern or at the very least, uncertainty.
 Instead, the more I spoke, the more her eyes lit up.
 "You want to do this, huh", I said and she nodded so hard that her hair began waving.
 "Well, then start packing" was all that I had left to say.